jennapederson/building-a-static-website-with-aws-amplify/content/04_deploy_to_amplify/03_deploy_site.md

 Before we go into the AWS Console, go to the `website` folder located on your desktop.
 We will need to create a zip file of the contents of this folder (not of the folder itself).
 Inside the `website` folder, select all of the files, right-click and select the menu item to compress those files.
 A new `.zip` file should be created inside the `website` folder.
 This is the file you'll upload to AWS Amplify to deploy your site.

-### Go to the AWS Console

-TODO

 ### Go to the AWS Amplify Console

-After logging into your AWS account, use the "Find Services" search box to search for "AWS Amplify" or use the "Services" menu to navigate there under the "Front-end Web & Mobile" section.
+From the AWS Management Console, use the "Find Services" search box to search for "AWS Amplify" or use the "Services" menu to navigate there under the "Front-end Web & Mobile" section.

 ![](../../images/open-amplify.png)